Working with the Department - the General Skilled Migration Program

 If You Have Already Lodged a GSM Application

 GSM Visa Applications Allocation Dates

 Additional documentation or forms for unallocated applications lodged online must be attached online through the eVisa system.
-Additional documentation or forms for unallocated paper lodged applications should be scanned and emailed quoting the client file number.
+If you have additional documentation or forms for unallocated paper lodged applications please provide directly to the case officer once allocated.